 What are the health risks and environmental effects of Carbon Monoxide?

 Exposure to high levels of carbon monoxide can lead to severe disability or even be fatal.
 Malfunctioning fuel-burning appliances, such as furnaces, cookers, water boilers, and gas room heaters, can all lead to CO leaks indoors.

-Carbon monoxide (CO) is a short lived greenhouse gas which is found naturally at low concentrations in the atmosphere.
-It has an important indirect effect on global warming by reacting with hydroxyl radicals, reducing their abundance.
-Hydroxyl radicals help reduce the lifetime of strong greenhouses gases and therefore without their presence an increase in global warming can occur.
-Carbon monoxide also contributes to ozone formation in the atmosphere which is a toxic and reactive gas.
-Human activities increase the concentration of carbon monoxide, particularly in urban areas.
-The main source is internal combustion processes from transportation and industrial activity causing temporary atmospheric CO pollution.
-Aeroqual offer a range of portable and fixed monitors with a CO sensor suitable for measuring accurate atmospheric CO concentrations.
+Carbon monoxide has an indirect effect on global warming by reacting with hydroxyl radicals, reducing their abundance.
+Hydroxyl radicals help reduce the lifetime of strong greenhouse gases.
+Without their presence, an increase in global warming can occur.
+Carbon monoxide also contributes to ozone formation in the atmosphere, which is a toxic and reactive gas.

 Aeroqual offers a range of fixed and portable monitors to accurately measure atmospheric CO indoors.
 The monitors feature alarms so that you’re automatically alerted when CO rises above safe levels.
 This is especially important for leak detection, to protect workers when industries may have CO present, such as in the chemical, food, or medical industry.